Zeysthingz/velodyne_data_ws/README.md

-### Velodyne Lidar Data Segmentation as Ground and Non-Ground
+### Lidar Data Segmentation as Ground and Non-Ground

 In this repo, the point cloud data from lidar is separated as ground and non-ground then visualized on rviz.